Elehuris Montero

-Elehuris Montero (born August 17, 1998) is a Dominican professional baseball third baseman for the Colorado Rockies of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Elehuris Montero (born August 17, 1998) is a Dominican professional baseball first baseman and third baseman for the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies.

 Career

-St. Louis Cardinals organization
+St. Louis Cardinals

 Montero signed with the St. Louis Cardinals as an international free agent in August 2014.
 He made his professional debut in 2015 with the Dominican Summer League Cardinals where he hit .252 with three home runs and 30 RBIs in 57 games.
 He played 2016 with the Dominican Summer League Cardinals, batting .260 with one home run and 26 RBIs in 61 games, and 2017 with the Gulf Coast Cardinals where he compiled a .277 batting average with five home runs and 36 RBIs in 52 games.

 Montero started 2018 with the Peoria Chiefs where he was named a Midwest League All-Star.
 After slashing .321/.381/.529 with 15 home runs, 69 RBIs, and 28 doubles in 102 games, he was promoted to the Palm Beach Cardinals in August.
 In 24 games for Palm Beach, he hit .286 with one home run and 13 RBIs.
 Following the season, Montero was named the Midwest League Most Valuable Player.

 Montero began 2019 with the Springfield Cardinals, and was placed on the injured list in April.
 He returned to play in May, but was once again placed on the IL at the end of the month.
 He was activated once again in July.
 Over 59 games with Springfield, Montero hit .188 with seven home runs and 18 RBIs.
 He was selected to play in the Arizona Fall League for the Glendale Desert Dogs following the season.
 Montero was added to St. Louis' 40–man roster following the 2019 season.
 Montero did not play a minor league game in 2020 since the season was cancelled due to the COVID-19 pandemic.